 (Objective 7a.
 How does Minority literature help you see the nation's dominant culture differently?)

-1. How well does this text fit a traditional literature course geared more to style than a multicultural course for inclusion of under-represented writing traditions?
+1. How well does this text fit a traditional literature course geared more to period style compared to a multicultural course for inclusion of under-represented writing traditions?
 (Classic, popular, & representative literature)

-2. Can Seguin's writing be described as Romantic, or does such a description strain the term or concept to the point of meaninglessness?
+2. Can Seguin's writing be described as Romantic, or does such a description strain the term or concept?